 Starring Ellen Burstyn, Linda Blair, Max Von Sydow, Jason Miller

-A young girl, Regan (Blair), raised by her single mother, Chris (Burstyn), plays with a Ouija board.
+A young girl, Regan (Blair), raised by her single actress mother, Chris (Burstyn), plays with a Ouija board.
 Not long after, Chris sees dramatic, inexplicable, terrifying changes in her once innocent daughter.
 Exhausting all other resources, Chris eventually turns to Father Damien (Miller), a priest and doctor working through spiritual doubt in his own life.
 Finding Regan to be possessed, Father Damien and a more experienced priest, Father Merrin (Von Sydow) set about her exorcism.
 An early standard bearer of the genre, many of its tactics have been borrowed across dozens of horror flicks, but rarely used as effectively as they are here.
 The Exorcist, aside from being genuinely thrilling and affecting, is an impeccably made film.
 From pacing to acting to its notorious special effects, the film remains an impressive horror classic.
 Beyond the evil and the fear of demons, the film is rooted in the horror of watching these terrible things happen to a little girl, and watching a loving mother at a loss to help her daughter.